aedart/athenaeum/docs/archive/current/upgrade-guide.md

 }
 ```

-You can also use the `buildFor()` utility method, instead of performing manual comparison.
+You can also use the `buildFor()` utility method, instead of performing manual comparison of the logical operator.

 ```php
 use Aedart\Database\Query\FieldFilter;